Supporting our communities during the COVID-19 pandemic

 Digital resources and literacy support for families and teachers

 Songs, rhymes, reading logs and reading lists...you name it, we've got it or we're working on it!
-We're sharing reading tips, book activities, and lesson plans with our school communities so that learning can continue at home, even though school is out.
+We're sharing reading tips, book activities, and lesson plans with our school communities so that learning can continue at home, even when school is out.
 It's vital that two to five year olds continue their educations and explorations of their world.

-We've heard directly from our school directors that teachers and families are in great need of these resources, because PreK is not a time of schooling that is easily adapted to online learning in the traditional sense.
+We've heard from our school directors that teachers and families are in great need of these resources, because PreK is not a time of schooling that is easily adapted to online learning in the traditional sense.
 We're in constant contact with our schools so that we can assist and provide resources as needed.